ctu-mrs/ctu-mrs.github.io/docs/120-miscellaneous/3d_model_processing/30-meshlab.md

 * `Filters → Texture → Vertex Color to Texture` Specify the texture file name and resolution for the mesh.
 The resolution should give the `Texture dimension` parameter from the previous step, e.g., `Texture width * Texture height = Texture Dimension`.
 Then press `Apply` to create it.

 #### Good quality texture: SLOW BUT NICE
 * Recommend to use low quality `.ply` file about 10MB ~ 250k faces.
 If double the amount of faces (500k) the next processing step in Blender will take a long time.
-However, this migt be different for various models, rather check by yourself.
+However, this might be different for various models, rather check by yourself.
 * Process the `.ply` file with [mesh parametrization](https://ctu-mrs.github.io/docs/software/3d_model_processing/blender.html#mesh-parametrization) guide.
 * Import the Blender processed `.ply` file.
 * Run `Convert PerVertex UV to PerWedge UV` to convert `Blender` parametrization into `Meshlab` convention.